Kitware/CMake/Help/generator/CodeLite.rst

 Project files for CodeLite will be created in the top directory and in every subdirectory which features a CMakeLists.txt file containing a PROJECT() call.
-Additionally a hierarchy of makefiles is generated into the build tree.
 The appropriate make program can build the project through the default make target.
 A "make install" target is also provided.